 1. Sagrada Familia

-La Sagrada Familia is probably one of the first Spanish landmarks you think of when you picture the country.
+La Sagrada Familia is probably one of the first Spanish landmarks you consider when picturing the country.
 This iconic basilica is truly one of a kind.
 Designed by the imaginative architect Antonio Gaudi, his signature creative style is on full display.

-The construction for the church started in 1882 and still isn’t finished.
+The construction of the church started in 1882 and still isn’t finished.
 It’s an ongoing process that isn’t expected to be completed until 2026.
-The building blends religious elements with natural symbols in an artistic way that will leave you completely mesmerised.
+The building blends religious elements with natural symbols in an artistic way, leaving you completely mesmerised.

 Tickets can be purchased up to 2 months in advance and are available in 15 minute slots.
 Once you have entered Sagrada Familia you may stay for as long as you like.
 Entrance to the towers costs extra.

 You might enjoy reading some of my other articles on Spain: Famous landmarks in Spain, Ibiza Sunsets, Barcelona landmarks, Best Rioja Wineries, Most Beautiful Cities in Spain, Things to do in San Sebastian and What is Spain Known For?